 Role in the Ecosystems

 When western gorillas become extinct, the surrounding ecosystems will change dramatically.
-The gorillas are an endangered species, so without them, the surroundings could reduce biodiversity and that could lead to a lack of plant life in Western Africa.
+The gorillas are an endangered species, so without them, the surroundings could reduce biodiversity and lead to a lack of plant life in Western Africa.

-Western lowland gorillas play an important role in their habitats since they eat fruits and leaves from trees and shrubs, which means that when Western lowlands gorillas die out there will not be much resistance against invasive species such as wild pigs and this could also lead to a lack in plant life.
+Western lowland gorillas play an important role in their habitats since they eat fruits and leaves from trees and shrubs, which means that when Western lowlands gorillas die out, there will not be much resistance against invasive species such as wild pigs and this could also lead to a lack in plant life.

 Western Lowland Gorilla Facts